sumansapkota2057/IMS-JAVA/README.md

 Description
 Register a new user.

 Authentication
 Not required (public).

 Request Body

-Represents the User entity fields needed for registration:
+Represents the User fields needed for registration:

 {
   "username": "johndoe",